 I found this vintage armchair in a local treasure store.
 That’s what I call them.
-They have treasures right?
+They have treasures right?!
 I never planned on buying anything when I went in.
 Just killing some time.
 Hook and bait I swear it!
-The armchair I spotted in the corner had a yellow tape (CAUTION was all I seen) strung across it.
+The armchair I spotted in the corner had a yellow tape (CAUTION was all I saw) strung across it.
 If curiosity killed the cat, I was pending D E A T H. Yep, I bought it.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Turns out that I wasn’t the only curious kitty in town.
 Meet Linda, my spoiled rotten kitten!
 I really thought that if I left the yellow (CAUTION) tape in place that no one would sit on it.
 It was pretty dirty and needed a lot of work.
 Well as you can see that didn’t stop her because Linda does what Linda wants.
 Cattitude!

 Let The Vintage Armchair Makeover Begin!

 After cutting the yellow ribbon, I swear I heard the theme from Rocky.
 Flying high now!
 I can get pretty excited about starting new projects and have been known to bust a move or two.
 When no one’s looking, of course.

 Gathering Supplies For The Vintage Armchair Makeover

 Here are the products you’ll need for this makeover.
 Purchase Dixie Belle Products by CLICKING HERE!